PhilipQuirke/SkyCombAnalystHelp/Flight.md

 - Choose the MENU option on the right side of the screen for Images and Video
 - Choose the Video icon and ensure the file type is .MP4 (not .MOV)
-- Choose the Option tool icon and ensure the "Video Caption" setting is *on*
+- Choose the Option tool icon and ensure the "Video Caption" setting is *on* This page also shows how: [Turn On Video Captions](https://dronesgalaxy.com/dji-drones-how-to-turn-on-video-captions/)

 With that option turned on, the .SRT files will be saved along with the .MP4 video file on your SD card when you record video during a flight.